hukkax/Decks/README.md

 # Decks

 A deejaying software written in Free Pascal.
-Currently not in active development, but will be later.

 - Utilizes beat graphs for tempo determination and navigation
 - Meant to be used with an external mixer, but it's possible to mix by visual cues only
-- Crossfader and EQ controls are provided, but no headphone cueing
+- Crossfader and EQ controls are provided, but no builtin headphone cueing
-- Unlimited number of simultaneous decks; decks can be freely assigned to any audio output device
+- Each deck can be assigned to any audio output device

 ![Screenshot](https://github.com/hukkax/Decks/blob/main/docs/images/main.png)